Did you know we humans used to be completely covered in hair growth?

 - What do you normally do for hair removal?

-- In the last two weeks have you been in the sun or had fake or gradual tan on the area to be treated?
-If the answer is yes the treatment cannot be performed, as laser light is attracted to pigment in the skin.
+- In the last two weeks, have you been in the sun or had a fake or gradual tan on the area to be treated?
+If the answer is yes, the treatment cannot be performed, as laser light is attracted to the pigment in the skin.

 - How long ago did you have hair removal?

-- Before a laser treatment can be performed, hairs must be no longer than two cms as obviously hair must be showing above the surface in order to target the hairs.
+- Before a laser treatment can be performed, hairs must be no longer than 2 cm as the hair must be showing above the surface in order to target the hairs.